nico-barbieri/dragbox-js/readme.md

 DragboxJS provides custom events that you can use to enhance the functionality of your web application.
 Here are the available custom events:

 - `dragboxCreated`: Triggered when a new dragbox is created.
-- `dragboxMoved`: Triggered when a dragbox is moved within the container.
+- `dragboxMoved`: Triggered when a dragbox is dropped.

 You can listen for these events and add custom event handlers to perform actions based on these events.